-only 0.2 percent less than the predicted consumption for households without children (no bequest motive).
-The difference is trivial implying that, conditional on the identifying assumption that only those households with children have a bequest motive, the bequest motive is essentially inactive.
+Comparing the predicted consumption profiles with and without a bequest motive reveals the implied strength of the desire to leave a bequest.
+As indicated in the penultimate row of Table 3, predicted consumption over the sample period for households with children (bequest motive) is only 0.2 percent less than the predicted consumption for households without children (no bequest motive).
+The difference is trivial, implying that, conditional on the identifying assumption that only those households with children have a bequest motive, the bequest motive is essentially inactive.
 This is the same conclusion found in Hurd (1989).

-The second column in Table 3 reports the estimated parameters of the model under imperfect sample separation information.
-Only a constant is considered in the switching equation.
+The second column in Table 3 reports the estimated parameters of the model assuming imperfect sample separation information with only a constant in the switching equation.
 The behavioral parameters are within the range of values typically reported in the literature and are fairly tightly estimated.
 Abstracting from mortality risk, future utility is discounted at a rate of 0.91 over two years, and the estimated elasticity of intertemporal substitution is 0.29.
 Transitory measured consumption has a standard deviation of roughly \$23,000 and is somewhat persistent with an intertemporal correlation of 0.25.
 Overall, allowing the presence of a bequest motive to vary across all households greatly improves the fit of the model.
 The specification in the first column of Table 3 is a special case of the switching regression and can be formally compared to the specification in the second column using the likelihood ratio test.
 The difference in the log-likelihood between the two specifications is overwhelmingly significant.

 Although the presence of children is clearly not a definitive predictor of the presence of a bequest motive, it is still a useful indicator.
 The results in the third column of Table 3 control for the presence of children in the switching equation.
-Neither the behavioral parameters nor the properties of transitory consumption are significantly altered from the specification in which no bequest motive indicators are included in the switching equation.
+Neither the behavioral parameters nor the properties of transitory consumption are significantly altered from the specification in which no bequest motive indicators are included.
 The level of consumption over two years that makes households indifferent between consuming and leaving a bequest in the last period of life is significant and equal to \$47,687, considerably lower than the level implied by the assumption that only households with children have a bequest motive.